renovatebot/renovate/docs/usage/nuget.md

 }
 ```

-If you're using Azure DevOps, you can set `matchHost` to `pkgs.dev.azure.com`.
+If you are using Azure DevOps, you can set `matchHost` to `pkgs.dev.azure.com`.

 <!-- prettier-ignore -->
 !!! note